 - Teleport Gun: The gray gun sends anything it hits to your "queue", and they'll spawn into the save room once you enter it.

 - Time Bombs: Present.
-Once you turn one on, you can only turn it off with an Uurnlimited-exclusive health gun.
+Once you turn one on, you can only turn it off with an Uurnlimited-exclusive health gun (although no puzzles require this).

 - Wraparound Background: Any area featuring moving clouds in the background will have this.